adityamukho/Berserker/README.md

 Install
 -------
 1. Install [Aria 2](http://aria2.sourceforge.net/) from the site or from your distribution's package repositories.
-2. Install [Node.js](http://nodejs.org/) from the site or from your distribution's package repositories.
+2. Install [Node.js](http://nodejs.org/) (and NPM) from the site or from your distribution's package repositories.
 2. Run `$ npm install` from the project's root folder.

 Run